 Can I attend church with my small children?

-As stated before, all are welcome.
+All are welcome.
 St. John's is a family friendly church and we are delighted for your children to remain in church with you, or they may come to the front where we have age appropriate activities.
 Children who move or ask questions are normal and a delight, I have been asked many important and meaningful questions at the altar and during the service.

 How do I become a member?